-Example 6: Building Management Ordinance
+Example 6: Hong Kong Building Management Ordinance

 The Hong Kong Building Management Ordinance s.20(2) suggests the (Owners) Corporation to consider establishing a contingency fund to provide for any expenditure of an unexpected or urgent nature.
 In line with the above, a Maintenance and Repair Fund is normally established by a property management company in order to provide funds for the estimated cost of anticipated maintenance, redecoration and repair works that will be undertaken in the foreseeable future on the premises.
-Should the property management company recognise a provision for such repairs and maintenance in the financial statements?
+Should a provision for such repairs and maintenance be recognised in the financial statements?